 Does your business require a DBA?

-Choose a Registered Agent
+Choose a Registered Agent in Arkansas

-Your registered agent acts as a liaison between the State of Arkansas and your business.
+Your registered agent is a liaison between the State of Arkansas and your business.
 An agent is an individual or a business entity who receives legal documents, tax notices, lawsuits, and any other government correspondence on your behalf.

 You can appoint a registered agent by mentioning the agent’s name and address on your Articles of Organization.
 Once the Articles of Organization have been filed, this information becomes part of your LLC’s public record.

 Who can be a Registered Agent?